BinaryLeo/nodejs_financial_api/README.md

 ## 🧪 business_rules

-- [x] It should not be possible to register an account with an existing customerID.
+- [x] It should not be possible to register an account with an existing SIN number (Social Insurance Number).
 - [x] It should not be possible to fetch a statement from a non-existing account.
 - [x] It should not be possible to deposit to a non-existing account.
 - [x] It should not be possible to withdraw from a non-existing account.